 - Electricity North West provide specialised assistance concerning electricity supplies; to continue to supply electricity; to liaise with other organisations for the provision of emergency supplies and the disconnection of cables that constitute a danger to life and property. - United Utilities deal with the maintenance of water supplies and sewage disposal arrangements, repairs to water mains and the availability of emergency water supplies in an incident

 3.5: Ministers of religion and faith leaders

-Ministers with particular knowledge of this community are:
+Ministers with particular knowledge of this community are a valuable source of support.